WarJay77 on Aug 22nd 2018 at 3:44:02 PM

 Bully characters in fiction often seem to use very similar tactics with similar motivations.
 Beyond just beating up or tormenting their victim, they like humiliating them more than anything- and what a better way than to publicly beat them at a challenge or watch them back down as a coward?

 As such, this plot occurs when a bully and their victim- who is often the protagonist- face off in a challenge.
 Sometimes it's a traditional fight, which often results in the victim getting a Boxing Lesson.
 Other times it's an actual contest in a field the bully believes the protagonist will have no talent in.
 Sometimes someone will set up the challenge for the protagonist in the assumption that they'll win, or the protagonist themselves will make the declaration, but there must be an actual challenge offered for this trope to occur.
 If the protagonist is the one to make the declaration, they're usually fighting for someone other than themselves.
+Or, the bully themselves will challenge the protagonist.

 Results may vary.
 In most cases the protagonist wins, either thanks to their hard work preparing and the bully's overconfidence, the Beware the Nice Ones factor, or because the bully was Bullying a Dragon.
 In some cases, this will lead to Defeat Means Friendship in works that avert Status Quo Is God.
 However, it most often doesn't lead to anything, and the bully will remain their usual selves come next episode.
 Sometimes, however, the bully ends up the victor regardless, often with a Curb-Stomp Battle.